 Stuck trying to figure out why your dishwasher won’t turn on?

-If your dishwasher won’t turn on, you’ll need to check the power supply, reset your appliance, and disable the child lock.
-I also recommend making sure the door latch, timer, thermal fuse, selector switch and drive motor are working correctly.
+If your dishwasher won’t turn on, you’ll need to check the circuit breaker, reset your appliance, turn off the child lock, and inspect the connections.
+I also recommend ensuring the door latch, control board, thermal fuse, and drive motor are working correctly.

-They have hundreds of components, and if one of these is broken or damaged, your dishwasher will refuse to turn on, or it will stop working.
+Dishwashers have multiple components; if one is broken or damaged, your dishwasher won’t turn on or will stop working.

-But don’t worry, I’ve prepared a list of the components that you need to check to fix the issue.
+But don’t worry; I’ve prepared a list of things you need to check to get your dishwasher to turn on.
 These are:

-You see, dishwashers may accidentally unplug due to their vibrations or other kitchen appliances that may be connected to the same outlet.
+You see, dishwashers can get accidentally unplugged due to their vibrations or if other kitchen appliances are connected to the same outlet.

-To check if that’s the case, please pull the dishwasher out from the counter and check if it’s plugged in.
+To check if that’s the case, please pull it out from the counter and check if it’s plugged in.
 Then, make sure the power cord is not damaged.